Arad119/Fragfinder-GUI/README.md

 ## Contributing

-The player database used for the pro player search feature is maintained in a separate branch (`gh-pages`) that serves as a CDN for the application.
+The player database used for the pro player search feature is maintained in a separate branch (`assets`) that serves as a CDN for the application.
 To contribute new players:

 #### Player Eligibility